 (The “3WE” project)

-The past decade has seen an influx of foreign direct investment (FDI) in countries in the Global South, particularly in Africa.
+The past decade has seen an influx of foreign direct investment (FDI) in countries in the Global South.
 This influx is often highly welcomed by recipient countries, where it is believed to alleviate poverty and generate job opportunities (particularly for women).
 However, evidence supporting this claim has been mixed, raising questions about how to make FDI a greater contributor to human development.
 Well-managed FDI can contribute to poverty alleviation, yet the resulting industrialisation and economic growth may bring about complex social processes such as large-scale migration and the erosion of gender norms.
-In addition, jobs created in developing economies through FDI firms are reported to be of low quality and with poor employment conditions where employees, particularly women, are often exposed to long hours in labour intensive and low paying jobs.
+In addition, jobs created in developing economies through FDI vary greatly in quality.
+In firms and contexts with poor employment conditions, employees, particularly women, may be exposed to long hours in labour-intensive and low-paying jobs.
 Such working conditions affect women’s physical and psychological well-being and result in high worker turn-over rates.
-The Covid-19 crisis is already manifesting itself in layoffs, furloughs and other forms of labour re-organisation, adding to the urgent need to understand how female workers are coping with the changing demands of fragile value chains.
+The Covid-19 crisis has already in some instances manifested itself in layoffs, furloughs and other forms of labour re-organisation, adding to the urgent need to understand how female workers are coping with the changing demands of fragile value chains.

 Although there have been studies conducted on assessing well-being in similar work contexts, it has been largely done by measuring well-being through domain-specific and static indicators of workplace welfare such as wage.
 There is little understanding of what we call “processual well-being”, namely how the past experiences, present living conditions and future aspirations of workers shape their overall well-being.
-Furthermore, while several studies suggest that investors from emerging markets have lower labour standards and are therefore promoting low employment conditions in their firms, studies of the direct impact of FDI on workers have rarely explicitly compared investors’ countries of origin.
-To fill this gap, the project innovates by combining development studies with social psychology and anthropology to capture a more expansive conceptualization of worker well-being that includes individual, relational and longitudinal processes combined with culturally contextualized understandings.
+Furthermore, studies of the direct impact of FDI on workers have rarely explicitly compared value chains by the geographical origins of their managers or the destination of their exports.
+To fill these gaps, the project innovated by combining development studies with social psychology and anthropology to capture a more expansive conceptualization of worker well-being that includes individual, relational and longitudinal processes combined with culturally contextualized understandings.

-To meet the project objective, we use a mixed-method approach, through iterative analyses conducted in three rounds:
+To meet the project objective, we used a mixed-method approach, through iterative analyses conducted in three rounds:

 1. A qualitative study of female employees: